 We’ve written an article on guaranteed issue life insurance in your 60’s for those in this age group.

+If you are in your 60’s, you should not delay purchasing life insurance any longer.
 Your 60’s are typically your peak savings years where you’re determining when/if you can retire.
 People in this age bracket are also commonly forced into early retirement because of health or employment issues and even taking care of elderly parents.

-It can be difficult to add another monthly expense at this age, but it is also increasingly more important to not leave your loved one’s financially burdened with any final expenses.
+It can be difficult to add another monthly expense at this age, but it is also increasingly more important to not leave your loved ones financially burdened with any final expenses.